shivanshdave/2020-432/classes/class15/README.md

     - The `countreg` package: To build rootograms to visualize the results of regression models on count outcomes, I have decided to use the `countreg` package, which is available **on R-Forge only**.
 To install `countreg`, type `install.packages("countreg", repos="http://R-Forge.R-project.org")` into the R Console within R Studio.
 3. **Updating R Studio is purely optional.** The new version of R Studio (version 1.3.xxxx) is [available for preview](https://rstudio.com/products/rstudio/download/preview/).
 It has [many nice new features](https://rstudio.com/products/rstudio/download/preview-release-notes/), but like all preview versions, installing it may require subsequent re-installs later to fix issues.
 If you're someone who's comfortable dealing with those sorts of issues, feel free to upgrade, but continuing with version 1.2.5033 for the rest of the semester is an equally fine choice.
     - There's a Google Doc describing [the revised grading plan](http://bit.ly/432-2020-grading-plan) available.
+4. **There is a Minute Paper after Today's Class** We'd appreciate it you completed the form at http://bit.ly/432-2020-minute-15 before noon on Friday 2020-03-20.

 ## What Hasn't Happened Yet?